DetAndreTeatret/schedgeup-scraper/README.md

 - `SCHEDGEUP_PASS` : password for user used to log into SchedgeUp
 - `THEATRE_ID` : To find Theatre ID log into SchedgeUp and navigate to either Theatre Schedule or Calendar, ID will be in the URL (e.g `https://www.schedgeup.com/theatres/====>59<====/events`)

+Optionally the env variable `NATIVE_COUNTRY_CODE` could be set for proper parsing of badly formatted phone numbers from the users page. (defaults to +47)